-Training and Employment Guidance Letter (TEGL) No. 03-22, Change 1 advises eligible entities for the Department of Labor’s (Department) Fiscal Year (FY) 2022 Community Project Funding/Congressionally Directed Spending projects that the deadline for submitting an application has been extended to March 31, 2023.
+Training and Employment Guidance Letter (TEGL) No. 19-22 provides guidance for the Department of Labor’s (Department) Fiscal Year (FY) 2023 Community Project Funding/Congressionally Directed Spending recipients specified in Appendix I.

 This button allows you to download all records in the database as of 1:00 am ET today into a CSV file.
 Please note that record changes made today will not be reflected until tomorrow.